top of page

 Wild caught ROE – Fish roe is a good source of nutrients like phosphorus, selenium, folate, and vitamins A, B12, and D. It's also rich in choline, which supports nerve and liver health, and the antioxidants lutein and zeaxanthin, which supports eye health.

-Anti-Inflammatory Protocol
+Anti-Inflammatory / Pain Protocol for Canines

 • Hemp Oil, pain and inflammation support.
 Easily order here within the US.